shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

 #### DEFINE DATALOADERS

-- Based on the results from the previous section (Image Agumentation Models), we'll be using the most successful combination for augmentation
+- Based on the results from the previous section (Image Agumentation Models):
+  - we'll be using the most successful combination for augmentation, which was **combination 4**
 - The augmentations for the training <code>datagenerator</code>: <code>shear_range</code>, <code>zoom_range</code> & <code>horizontal_flip</code>

 ```python